 Here's a story about my all-time favorite way to get kids to come in and get seated.
 This was the routine of our music teacher long ago.
 She had a large rug area right beside her piano.
 She taught the kids to come in and make a line of five in a row at the front of the rug.
 The 6th student started a new row and so on.
 When they were all seated they were in rows of five, one behind another.
 Then she did a call-back singing routine and it was fabulous!
 I always stood in her door and watched this because I loved it!

 Now, I don't teach music, but I do have a seating routine.
-My class works in groups and each group has its own table.
-When the class comes in, their lab folders are at their tables, they walk counter clockwise around the lab tables and find their folders, and sit down.
+My classes work in groups and each group has its own table.
+When the class comes in, their lab folders are at their tables, they walk counter-clockwise around the lab tables and find their folders, and sit down.
 It's very simple, but we practice it anyway.
-I place name cards randomly around the room and on the very first day (after practicing the line up routine) we talk about sitting and then practice it a few times.
+I place name cards randomly around the room and on the very first day (after practicing the lineup routine) we talk about sitting and then practice it a few times.

-Here's what I do for this procedure and how we manage it at the end of class:Every table has its own garage can, broom, and dustpan.
-At the end of class we have a clean up time.
+Here's what I do for this procedure and how we manage it at the end of class:Every table has its own garbage can, broom, and dustpan.
+At the end of class, we have a cleanup time.
 We learn this procedure on the first day of class.
 Get the garbage can out and start picking up things from the table top that need to be thrown away.
-One student walks around the table doing a floor-check.
+One student walks around the table doing a floor check.
 Another looks under the table and the fourth gets that broom and gets busy sweeping.
-The stools are moved back out of the way and for a few intense minutes we are all cleaning.
+The stools are moved back out of the way and for a few intense minutes, we are all cleaning.
 Each group dumps its small garbage can in the big can and then all the cleaning tools are placed back on their shelves.
 The room is ready for the next class.